Lead for Nebraska - Community Impact in Action

 We have partnered with a nationwide leader for rural empowerment, Lead For America, to establish Lead for Nebraska (LFNE).
 LFNE enables communities to bring back their homegrown young leaders, adding transformative capacity to address their most significant challenges, all while building the next generation of leadership in rural communities.

-We currently work with rural communities to increase literacy in digital communication and digital marketing, offer community-impact programming and the impact of COVID-19.
+We currently work with rural communities to increase literacy in digital communication and digital marketing, offer community-impact programming and reduce the impact of COVID-19.
 The Rural Impact Hub’s flagship community in Auburn, Nebraska, also includes a collaborative community space for co-working and meetings available to community nonprofits and organizations.
 The Lead For Nebraska initiative will take that idea statewide.

 How will Lead for Nebraska Effect Change?